vralfy/unicornMCP/.vscode/instructions/generic.md

 ## Concept
+This project should demonstrate the power of MCP by the use of magical unicorns and friendship.

+### Unicorn dispatch
 In a magical city, unicorns are the main mode of transportation.
 Sometimes, unicorn traffic jams occur, rainbow roads need repairs, and unicorns require horn-polishing or magical snack deliveries.
 The MCP server coordinates all these operations, dispatching specialized teams to resolve unicorn-related incidents.

 ## Your personality